-This final stage of MMM essentially sees you turn your outputs into inputs - full circle style; meaning, you use the results of your analysis to optimize your marketing mix for future campaigns.
+This final stage of MMM essentially sees you turn your outputs into inputs - full circle style; meaning, you use the results of your analysis to optimise your marketing mix for future campaigns.

 For example, “what if” I decrease the price of Coca Cola cans by 5%.
 This question considers how changes to incremental factors such as promotional discounts will impact sales, and your model output will return an accurate answer, which you can use to inform your promotions strategy.

-Now that you have a clearer understanding of what marketing mix modeling is and what can be achieved with it, you should begin to consider which vendor you will use to handle your modeling.
-Unless that is, you have a statistical analysis whiz kid in-house at your organization, in which case, off you go!
+Now that you have a clearer understanding of what marketing mix modelling is and what can be achieved with it, you should begin to consider which vendor you will use to handle your modelling.
+Unless that is, you have a statistical analysis whiz kid in-house at your organisation, in which case, off you go!

 During your research and consideration stages of finding the right vendor, here are some critical questions that you will want to ask:

 - Question 1: Which sales drivers are included in the marketing mix model?

 - Question 3: What level of granularity are the data inputs?